Chart Color Schemes

 AreaSearch assessment of residential development activity positions Pitt Town - McGraths Hill among the top 25% of areas assessed nationwide

-Pitt Town - McGraths Hill has recorded approximately 161 residential property approvals per year over the past five financial years, totalling 807 homes.
-As of FY26, 96 approvals have been recorded.
-On average, one person moves to the area each year for every dwelling built between FY21 and FY25, indicating a balanced supply and demand with stable market conditions.
-The average construction cost value of new homes is $522,000.
+Pitt Town - McGraths Hill has recorded approximately 161 residential properties granted approval annually over the past five financial years, totalling 807 homes.
+In FY26 so far, 127 approvals have been recorded.
+On average, one person moves to the area per dwelling built each year between FY21 and FY25, suggesting balanced supply and demand with stable market conditions.
+New homes are being constructed at an average value of $400,000.

-This financial year has seen $19.3 million in commercial approvals, showing moderate commercial development activity.
-Compared to Greater Sydney, Pitt Town - McGraths Hill records significantly lower building activity, which typically reinforces demand and pricing for existing dwellings.
-However, recent periods have shown an increase in development activity.
-The area's new development consists of 99% detached houses and 1% medium and high-density housing, preserving its low density nature and attracting space-seeking buyers with around 48 people per dwelling approval.
-Population forecasts indicate Pitt Town - McGraths Hill will gain approximately 8,587 residents by 2041.
+This financial year has seen $19.3 million in commercial approvals, indicating moderate commercial development levels.
+Compared to Greater Sydney, Pitt Town - McGraths Hill records significantly lower building activity, which is 63.0% below the regional average per person.
+This constrained new construction typically reinforces demand and pricing for existing dwellings.
+However, development activity has increased recently, reflecting strong developer confidence in the location.
+New development comprises predominantly detached houses (99.0%) with a small proportion of medium and high-density housing (1.0%), preserving the area's low density nature and attracting space-seeking buyers.

 Frequently Asked Questions - Development